-Therapy for ADHD is intended to help your teen gain the skills and tools necessary to more effectively engage in the tasks of everyday life without negative disruptions due to attention difficulties or struggles with self-management.
+Therapy for teen ADHD is intended to help your teen gain the skills and tools necessary to more effectively engage in the tasks of everyday life without negative disruptions due to attention difficulties or struggles with self-management.
 Together, you, your teen, and your therapist will work with scientifically-backed, evidence-based therapies to help your teen gain control of their inner and outer worlds in more effective ways.

 More About The Center for Anxiety and Behavior Management

 As a team of licensed therapists, we are experts at teaching you to make the behavioral choices that get you closer to your goals.